Scuba Dive Medical Requirements

 If you have answered ‘Yes’ to any one or more of the questions above, you will be required to produce a current dive medical to your scuba Instructor prior to commencing any dive training.
 Failure to produce a current Australian dive medical will result in the termination of your dive course.

 If you answered ‘Yes’ to any of the above questions, you are required to get a dive medical that meets Australian Standards AS4005.1.
 Your dive medical must be conducted by a licenced physician using Australian forms and Australian guidelines, however may be conducted outside of Australia.
 Your dive medical must be completed in English within 3 months of commencing dive training.

-To access the necessary forms, please contact your dive centre who can forward them to you.
+To access the necessary forms, please click here

 We strongly recommend that you use a medical centre that specifically caters to scuba diving examinations, unless your doctor is fully versed with the provisions of the Australian standards and the practices involved in scuba diving.

-Please contact your chosen dive centre if you require help booking a dive medical appointment.
+Please contact us if you require help booking a dive medical appointment.

 Acquiring a dive medical is conducted at the student’s expense.

 If your dive medical physician issues an ‘unfit to dive’ medical certificate, you will not be permitted to participate in any scuba activities – however will still be permitted to snorkel.